Orange County Water Association, Inc.

 Article V – The Officers

 Sec.
 3. President.
 The President shall be a Director who has served a minimum of two (2) years on the Board of Directors, unless none of the Board members has served the minimum time.
 The President shall be the principal executive officer of the corporation, and shall supervise and transact all of the business of the corporation.
-He shall preside at all meetings of the Board of Directors and of the members.
-He may sign, with the Secretary Treasurer, or any other proper officer of the corporation authorized by the Board of Directors, any deeds, mortgages, bonds, contracts, or other instruments which the Board of Directors has authorized to be executed and, in general, he shall perform all duties incident to the office of President and such other duties as may be prescribed by the Board of Directors from time-to-time.
+The President shall preside at all meetings of the Board of Directors and of the members.
+The President may sign, with the Secretary Treasurer, or any other proper officer of the corporation authorized by the Board of Directors, any deeds, mortgages, bonds, contracts, or other instruments which the Board of Directors has authorized to be executed and, in general, the President shall perform all duties incident to the office of President and such other duties as may be prescribed by the Board of Directors from time-to-time.

 Sec.
 4. Vice-President.
 In the absence of the President, or in the event of his inability or refusal to act, the Vice-President shall perform the duties of the President and, when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
 The Vice-President shall also perform such other duties as from time-to-time may be assigned him by the President or Board of Directors.